Dear Friend,

 Thank you so much for visiting our website.
 I want to share with you a little bit about how and why Heartworks got started.

 On the morning of September 11, 2001, I had just finished giving my daughter a spoonful of yogurt when the phone rang.
 It was my brother asking me if I had the television on.
 Life as my family knew it changed between that spoonful and the next.
 My brother-in-law, John W. Farrell, would not come home from his job at the World Trade Center.
-My sister Maryanne dated him since she was 16.
+My sister Maryanne had dated him since she was 16.
 They were married with four children, Kaitlin, Patrick, Molly and Colin.
 John had been like a member of my close-knit family since I was seven years old.

 There are no words to describe the agony and numbness of that first year.
 I watched my sister struggle to catch her breath each morning.
 Day after day, my family organized the notes, flowers, donations, religious mementos and food that were brought to the house.
 Kids from California sent change from their piggy banks and money earned from mowing lawns.
 Funds were set up, car pools were formed and meals were delivered through April of that year.